5 Smart Ways to Lock a Station

 Write a question or a riddle and set the correct answer.
 Participants type the answer to continue.
 You can configure the system to accept any phrasing that contains the right keyword.

 Each station can use a different lock type.
-Feel free to combine a compass, QR codes, image recognition, and riddles all in the same tour!
+Feel free to combine a compass, QR codes, image recognition, camera treasure hunts, and riddles all in the same tour!

 Try It Yourself